Breeze/breeze.github.io/doc-js/index.md

 Breeze metadata describe entity types and relationships among entities in a data model.
 Breeze needs this metadata to communicate with the persistence service during query and save, to create new entities on the client, and to navigate among entities in cache.

-Because Breeze has metadata, it can generate your JavaScript model objects on the fly.&nbsp; You may not have to write these objects by hand.
+Because Breeze has metadata, it can generate your JavaScript model objects on the fly.
+You may not have to write these objects by hand.
 For example, to create a new customer object you could write the following:

 	// Create new customer named 'Acme' and add to the manager's cache var newCust = manager.createEntity('Customer', {CompanyName='Acme';});